jasperanders/ContentMachine/content/resources/03 🦊 GitLab/01 Connecting a GitLab Runner.md

        privileged = true
 ```

 Now we can install the GitLab runner using `helm3`.
-Make sure the `helm3` add-on
+Make sure the `helm3` add-on in your MicroK8s installation is enabled.
-is enabled.

 ```bash
 microk8s helm3 install --namespace default gitlab-runner -f gitlab-runner-config.yaml gitlab/gitlab-runner